vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run an application in Kubernetes.md

 Here, we defined the following HTTP rules:

-1. `/` - routes requests to the Vue Service (which we still need to set up)
+1. `/` - routes requests to the React Service (which we still need to set up)
-1. `/books` - routes requests to the Flask Service
+1. `/devops` - routes requests to the Flask Service

 Enable the Ingress [addon](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress):